h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > The Reserved-1 field is one octet.
 It MUST be set to zero for all packets.
 >
-> This field was previously called "Identifier" in RADIUS.
-It is now unused, as the Token field replaces it as the way to identify and requests, and to associate responses with requests.
-The Reserved-1 field MUST be ignored when receiving a packet.
+> This field was previously used as the "Identifier" in historic RADIUS/TLS.
+It is now unused, as the Token field replaces it both as the way to identify requests, and to associate responses with requests.
+>
+> The Reserved-1 field MUST be ignored when receiving a packet.
+When sending packets, the Reserved-1 field MUST be set to zero.

 Length